A General Pairwise Comparison Model for Extremely Sparse Networks

-Assumption \ref{A1} guarantees that $\{f(x; y)\}_{y\in\R} $ is indeed a family of probability density (mass) functions indexed by $ y $.
-Assumption \ref{A2} states that $i$ beats $j$ by margin $x$ is the same as that $j$ beats $i$ by margin $-x$.
+Assumption \ref{A1} guarantees that $\{f(x; y)\}_{y\in\R} $ is a family of probability density (mass) functions indexed by $ y $.
+Assumption \ref{A2} states that $i$ beats $j$ by $x$ is the same as that $j$ beats $i$ by $-x$.
 Assumption \ref{A3} implies that a large relative score makes the comparison outcome more predictable.
-Assumption \ref{A4} is unconditionally true when $A$ is discrete, and is generic for continuous $A$ assuming that no outcome is extremely favored by a particular model.
+Assumption \ref{A4} is unconditionally true when $A$ is discrete, and is generic for continuous $A$ under appropriate regularity conditions on $f$.

 In accordance with the terms in the comparison data analysis, we say subject $ i $ beats $ j $ if we observe $ X_{ij} > 0.$ If we assign `beat' and `not beat' as a binary relation among the subjects, this binary relation is {\it strongly stochastically transitive} \citep{davidson1959experimental,fishburn1973binary}, that is, if $ \P(X_{ij} > 0)\geq 1/2 $ and $ \P(X_{jk} > 0)\geq 1/2 $, then Stochastic transitivity ensures that latent scores directly translate into good rankings in practice, which in our case is verified under Assumptions \ref{A1}-\ref{A4}.